marxin/texi2rst-generated/sphinx/gfortran/intrinsic-procedures/index.rst

   This is part of the GCC manual.
   For copying conditions, see the GPL license file

+.. index:: INDEX, substring position, string, find substring

 .. _index-intrinsic:

-.. index:: INDEX

-.. index:: substring position

-.. index:: string, find substring

 INDEX --- Position of a substring within a string
 *************************************************